 British Foreign Secretary Liz Truss said earlier on Sunday: “This is the last chance for Iran to come to the negotiating table with a serious resolution to this issue, which has to be agreeing the terms of the JCPOA (nuclear accord).”

 “This is their last chance and it is vital that they do so.
 We will not allow Iran to acquire a nuclear weapon,” Truss said.

 Germany said on Saturday that time was running out to find a way to revive a 2015 nuclear accord.

 Speaking after meetings with her counterparts from G7 countries in Liverpool, German Foreign Minister Annalena Baerbock said Iran had resumed the talks with a position that set the negotiations back six months.

-Under the original deal that then-President Donald Trump abandoned in 2018, Iran limited its nuclear programme in return for relief from U.S., European Union and U.N. sanctions.
-The
+Under an original deal that then-U.S. President Donald Trump abandoned in 2018, Iran limited its nuclear programme in return for relief from U.S., European Union and U.N. sanctions.

 The current round of talks in Vienna follow a pause of five months after the election of hardliner Ebrahim Raisi as Iran’s president.